@howaboua/pi-codex-conversion

 • local text-file inspection should happen through exec_command

-• file creation and edits should default to apply_patch
+• file creation and edits should default to apply_patch; in PATH mode that is the shell command

 Settings